Benedict XVI, first pope to resign in 600 years, dies aged 95

-Pope Emeritus Benedict XVI, the German theologian who will be remembered as the first pope in 600 years to resign, has died at the age of 95, the Vatican announced on Saturday.
+Pope Emeritus Benedict XVI, the first pontiff in 600 years to resign from the job, has died at the age of 95.

-Vatican spokesman Matteo Bruni said: “With pain I inform that Pope Emeritus Benedict XVI died today at 9.34am in the Mater Ecclesia Monastery in the Vatican.”

-The Vatican said Benedict’s remains would be on public display in St Peter’s Basilica starting on Monday for the faithful to pay their final respects.
+The shy German theologian who tried to reawaken Christianity in a secularised Europe stunned the world on February 11 2013, when he announced that he no longer had the strength to run the 1.2 billion-strong Catholic Church that he had steered for eight years.

 In his first public comment following Benedict’s death Pope Francis praised his kindness and faith.